Fatma-Dahir/Fatma-Dahir/README.md

 # Hello, I'm Fatma!👋
 Welcome to my Github profile!
-I’m a passionate Data Analyst dedicated to unlocking the power of data to drive informed decision-making and create impactful visualizations.
-With a strong foundation in data analytics, I specialize in leveraging various tools and technologies to extract, analyze and visualize data.
+I’m a passionate Data Analyst dedicated to unlocking the power of data to drive informed decision-making and deliver impactful visualizations.
+With a strong foundation in data analytics, I specialize in leveraging various tools and technologies to extract, analyze and visualize data, helping organizations uncover insights and make data-driven decisions.

 ## 🛠 Technical Skills
 - **SQL** : Experienced in leveraging SQL to efficiently extract, manipulate and analyze data from relational databases, driving informed decision-making